spuder/spuder.github.io/_posts/2015-09-09-chef-copy-from-network.markdown

 ---

 #Update
-I discovered a bug in the `mount` resouce which [has been reported here:](https://github.com/chef/chef/issues/3904)
+I discovered a bug in the `mount` resource which [has been reported here:](https://github.com/chef/chef/issues/3904)

 Until that bug is fixed, mount can wreak havoc on your VM.
 Use this code instead:

 ```
   batch "download_someAwesomePackage" do